neuralhydrology/neuralhydrology/docs/source/usage/config.rst

            - prcp(mm/day)_daymet
          1H:
            - total_precipitation_nldas_hourly

+-   ``forecast_inputs``: These are dynamic features (exactly like ``dyncamic_inputs``)
+   that are used as inputs to the forecasting portion of a forecast model.
+This allows different features to be used for the forecast and hindcast portions of a model.
+   If ``forecast_inputs`` is present, then all features in this list must also appear in the ``dynamic_inputs`` list, which will contain both forecast and hindcast features.

+   Note that this does not currently support a forecast rollout, meaning that because forecast inputs behave the same way as dynamic inputs, the forecast input for two timesteps ahead of time t will be the same as the forecast input for one day ahead of time t+1.

+   Note also that forecasting (and forecast inputs) is not supported for multi-timescale models.

+-   ``hindcast_inputs``: These are the same as ``forecast_inputs`` except that they are for the hindcast portion of a forecast model.
+As with ``forecast_inputs`` these dynamic inputs must be included in the ``dynamic_inputs`` list.

 -  ``target_variables``: List of the target variable(s).
 Names must match the exact names as defined in the data set.